If you want to feel like Kevin O’Leary and the gang from Shark Tank, you no longer have to be an accredited investor thanks to equity crowdfunding.

 “Crowdfunded companies are very high risk, and, as is the case with most entrepreneurial ventures, are more likely than not to fail.
 Hence, as such, companies in aggregate should only comprise a small percentage of their investments.
 This thinking sits behind the SEC’s crowdfunding rules, as well as the rules that determine which investors qualify as accredited.
 In general, investors who invest broadly in the public markets by buying index-based securities will outperform investors who invest in startups, including crowdfunded startups.
 Admittedly, investing in startups on crowdfunding platforms or otherwise is more fun.”

-High Times is a very troubled company whose road to profitability is unclear.
+For example, High Times is a very troubled company whose road to profitability is unclear.
 The company is in debt up to its eyeballs (with a $105.2 million deficit blotching its balance sheet), and most professional and accredited investors wouldn’t touch it.
 So High Times tapped into the thousands of cannabis enthusiasts and brand loyalists whose knowledge of valuation and future cash flows is limited.

 Bottom Line on Reg A+ Offerings